 The COVID-19 pandemic has thrown the world into crisis mode, but the good news is that there is light at the end of the tunnel.
 With time, the pandemic will decrease in severity, and organizations will begin to return to “business as usual” as best they can.

-In the meantime, one of the most effective ways to keep employees safe while in the office is with the proper use of personal protective equipment (PPE), social distancing, hand sanitizing products and more.
-Follow these 9 tips on leveraging PPE and social distancing signs for a safer return to the workplace.
+In the meantime, one of the most effective ways to keep employees safe while in the office is with the proper use of personal protective equipment (PPE), social distancing, hand sanitizing products, COVID-19 screening protocols and more.
+Follow these tips on leveraging PPE and social distancing signs for a safer return to the workplace.

 Tip #1: Set up a personal protective equipment (PPE) station for employees and guests.

 The goal of a PPE station is to provide easy access to items that keep people safe and healthy.
-Draw attention to your checkpoint with vibrant signage and a retractable banner with important health and safety information.
-Provide hand sanitizer (70% alcohol or higher) and disposable 3-ply disposable masks and KN95 masks.
+Draw attention to your checkpoint PPE station with vibrant signage and a retractable banner with important health and safety information.
+Provide hand sanitizer (70% alcohol or higher) and disposable 3-ply disposable masks.
 Lastly, provide nitrile gloves to employees in high-traffic areas such as reception, cafeterias, mail rooms, warehouses and more.
+Warehouse safety PPE is just as important as taking the same precautions in the office.
+Taking these precautions and using PPE station signs can help your employees feel safer and taken care of.

 Tip #2: Have employees sign a self-assessment health form.